doctor3w/Dance-Dance-Evolution/docs/index.md

 ### High Level Design

-The system must take in two kinds of user input: An audio source and button pushes from the floor tiles.
+The system requires two kinds of user input: An audio source and button pushes from the floor tiles.
 It then must process those inputs, delay those inputs until processing is done, and display scoring and upcoming button press instructions on a screen.
-We use two PIC32s to do the aforementioned input processing (one detects beats, the other buffers audio), and use a Mac application to display the beats and handle scoring.
+We use two PIC32s to do the aforementioned input processing (one detects beats and reads the dance mat input, the other buffers audio), and we use a macOS application to display the beats and handle scoring.

+#### Audio Input

-For audio: We use each PICs' onboard analog to digital converter (ADC) to sample the signal from an audio jack at 44kHz.
-The signal is then processed on one PIC in .1 second chunks (approximately 4000 samples) using a discrete wavelet transform (DWT) to determine whether a beat has occurred during that time segment.
+We use each of the PIC32s' onboard analog to digital converter (ADC) to sample the signal from an audio jack at 40kHz.
+The signal is then processed on one PIC in 100 millisecond chunks (approximately 4000 samples) using a discrete wavelet transform (DWT) to determine whether a beat has occurred during that time segment.
 Because this takes a finite amount of time, we cannot simply play the recieved signal.
-Rather, we delay the sound using the other PIC so that arrow instructions appear on the screen approximately 2.5 seconds before the player must press those buttons.
+Rather, we delay the sound using the other PIC and SRAM chip so that arrow instructions appear on the screen approximately 2.4 seconds before the player must press those buttons.
 The audio is delayed using a 128KB external SRAM, which interfaces with the PIC using serial peripheral interface (SPI) communication protocol.
 Upon sampling, 10 bit ADC data is truncated to 8 bits and sent to the SRAM.
 Once the SRAM's memory has filled up, every write is accompanied by a read.
 The read data is sent to the PIC's digital to analog converter (DAC), where it is played by a speaker.
 It was necessary to use two PIC32s because we simply did not have enough processing power on a single PIC to handle both buffering and signal processing.
+Interfacing with the SRAM chip at 40kHz took 60-75% of our CPU, and to try and process that data and have well-timed dance mat input reads was too much to squeeze into one PIC32.

+#### Dance Mat User Input

-For user input: The floor tiles are built using Interlink Electronics' force sensitive resistors.
+The floor tiles are built using Interlink Electronics' force sensitive resistors, where we have to resistors per tile (in parallel).
 Each tile functions as a simple voltage divider, where voltage spikes to approximately 3V on a press.
 We feed the outputs of these dividers to the PIC, where we have selected four pins to act as digital inputs.
-We send the pressed inputs and the desired arrow instructions to the Mac via the serial port.
+We send the pressed inputs and the desired arrow instructions to the Mac via UART.
+The PIC polls the dance mat for input approximately every 60 milliseconds.

-Mac Stuff:
+TODO: INCLUDE SCHEMATIC OF FLOOR TILES

+#### macOS Application (Display)

 ---